Choose your settings

 Things that seem too good to be true

 Also, be suspicious if a rental property or an item for sale is listed for an unusually low price, even if the seller gives you a convincing explanation.
-This is a common tactic used by scammers to lure potential victims and get money out of them in different ways.
+This is a common tactic used by scammers to lure potential victims.

 Sellers who ask for payment in advance (and buyers who pay too much)